openai/gym/gym/wrappers/README.md

-# Wrappers
+# Wrappers (experimental)

-These are the wrappers to customize environments.
+This is a placeholder for now: we will likely soon start adding standardized wrappers for environments.
+(Only stable and general-purpose wrappers will be accepted into gym core.)

 Note that we may later restructure any of the files, but will keep the wrappers available at the relevant package's top-level.
 So for example, you should access `MyWrapper` as follows:

 ```
 # Will be supported in future releases